Bunker/reden-snap/README.md

 # Known issues

 - Starting reden-qt throws an AppArmor warning related to dbus.
 This is [fixed](https://github.com/snapcore/snapd/pull/5189) in `snapd` so should resolved itself in a future `snapd` release.
-- URL opening doesn't work on Ubuntu 18.04.
-This is a confirmed bug and has been fixed in snapd: https://github.com/snapcore/snapd/pull/4495

 # License